Explore the Gila: Day Trips and Things To Do While Staying at Georgetown

 Relaxing and hiking!
 Lots of folks love to explore the old Georgetown town site and check out the footings and foundations and imagine how things used to be.
 Many guests love the one mile hike to the cemetery where they check out the old gravestones from the 1800s.
 Shingle Canyon Road is a beautiful two mile hike through the national forest where there is a private residence at the end.
 There are many forest trails off of Georgetown Road that are fun to check out.
 We’ve had folks tell us that the canyon just below the cabins was one of their best hikes in New Mexico!

 Oh did I forget to mention that just hanging out at Georgetown is a treat!
-Don’t forget to spend some time in our solar soaking tub with Dead Sea Mineral Salts!
+Don’t forget to spend some time in our solar-heated soaking tub with Dead Sea Mineral Salts!
 You will feel relaxed and soothed in no time!